Scandinavian Airlines System Flight 933: Investigation

 Because the crash took place in international waters, the investigation was carried out in accordance with the Convention on International Civil Aviation.
 The Government of Norway requested that the investigation be carried out by the United States' National Transportation Safety Board.
 The maintenance records were investigated by Norway's Aviation Accident Commission.
 The final report from the board was issued on July 1, 1970, after 534 days of investigation.

 Flight 933 was the 20th hull loss to a DC-8; it was at the time the tenth-deadliest accident of the type and remains the twentieth-deadliest.
-It was SAS's third fatal crash, but the airline would not experience another until the Linate Airport disaster of 2001.
+It was SAS's third fatal crash, but the airline would not experience another until the 2001 Linate Airport runway collision of 2001.

-All navigational aid systems at LAX were controlled and found to be working at the time of the accident.
+All navigational aid systems at LAX were checked and found to be working at the time of the accident.
 The flight recorder was recovered using a remotely operated underwater vehicle and found to be intact.
 Flights and simulator tests were carried out by SAS, confirming that the recorded data could be simulated in an appropriate manner on schedule.
 As the aircraft was found airworthy and able to be flown, the bulk of the work of the investigation commission focused on operational procedures.